ctmckeel93/WF-May2022/Week1/Session2/Overview.md

 *** Vocabulary ***

 - stylesheet -where we will write the code for all of our styling
-- selector - indicator used to target a specific part of our css
+- selector - indicator used to target a specific part of our html
 - ruleset - a set of properties that pertain to the selector
 - property - the different parts of an element that we can change - [Properties Reference](https://www.w3schools.com/cssref/default.asp)

 *** END ***

 ## Introduction
-    - What is CSS?
+    - What is CSS? - Cascading Style Sheets
     - Why is it used?
         - Colors
             - name, Hexadecimal, RGBA, HSL